Graphs of Joint Types, Noninteractive Simulation, and Stronger Hypercontractivity

 \subsection{Motivations}

 Our motivations for studying the type graph have the following three aspects. \begin{enumerate} \item The method of types is a classic and powerful tool in information theory.
 In this method, the basic unit is the (joint) type or (joint) type class.
 To the authors' knowledge, it is not well understood how the sequence pairs are distributed in a joint type class.
 The maximal density (as well as the biclique rate region) measures how concentrated are the joint-type sequence pairs by counting the number of joint-type sequence pairs in each ``local'' rectangular subset.
 Hence, our study of the type graph deepens the understanding of the distribution (or structure) of sequence pairs in a joint type class.
 The first study on this topic can be traced back to Han and Kobayashi's work \cite{han1985maximal}, and it was also investigated in \cite{krithivasan2007large,nazari2009new,nazari2010typicality} recently.
-However, in all these works, either a typicality graph (an approximate version of the type graph) or an approximate version of a biclique of the type graph was considered.
+In all these works, either a typicality graph (an approximate version of the type graph) or an approximate version of a biclique of the type graph was considered.
 In contrast, we consider the exact version of a biclique of the type graph, which results in a rate region different from theirs. \item Observe that if one starts with a pair sequence $(\mathbf{x},\mathbf{y})$ in the joint type class $\mathcal{T}_{T_{XY}}$, then the type graph can be constructed from the set of all pair sequences resulting from permutations of this pair sequence.
 Thus, unlike other well-studied large graphs, the type graph is deterministic rather than stochastic.
 There are relatively few works focusing on deterministic large graphs.
-Hence, as a purely combinatorial problem, studying the type graph is of independent interest. \item The maximal and minimal density problems for type graphs are closely related to noninteractive simulation problems and hypercontractivity inequalities.
-Our results and proof ideas can be applied to prove bounds in noninteractive simulation problems and to strengthen hypercontractivity inequalities. \end{enumerate}
+Hence, as a purely combinatorial problem, studying the type graph is of independent interest. \item The maximal and minimal density problems for type graphs are closely related to noninteractive simulation problems (or noise stability problems) and hypercontractivity inequalities.
+Hence, studying the type graph could provide more insights to these related topics. \end{enumerate}